 Permission of Department.
-Reasonable undergraduate background in calculus in Euclidean spaces - for example H540/H541 and/or an undergraduate course in topology or differential geometry, e.g. 560.
+Reasonable undergraduate background in calculus in Euclidean spaces - for example H540/H541.
 Some background in linear algebra (eg. 568) is desirable.
 For 656 and 657 an introductory course in undergraduate algebra along the lines of 580 is required (may be taken concurrently).